xiumei/labs-lib/labs-compile/README.md

 # packaged labs-compile

-The directive allows you to call AngularJS functions in localization strings.
+The directive allows you to call AngularJS functions in il8n messages.
 # Usage

 Add `ngCompile` as a dependency for your app: